Ihor93/imgBox/README.md

 # imgBox
- to view images in modal window of opportunity Flip pictures
+ imgBox jQuery plagin to view images in modal window of opportunity flip pictures
 # How to use?
      $('selector' ).imgBox(); //selector in image conteyner